Universality of Benign Overfitting in Binary Linear Classification: Extended Sub-Gaussian Mixture Models

 Then, the condition (ii) of Theorem~\ref{thm:noiseless-main} is equivalent to $\|\bs \mu\|\geq C^\prime (1+\eps)\sqrt{\Tr(\Sigma)}$.
 Since $\eps \leq \tfrac{1}{2}$, it is easy to see this is satisfied under the regime (ii) of this theorem.

 So far we have shown both conditions (i) and (ii) of Theorem~\ref{thm:noiseless-main} are satisfied under the regime (i) and (ii) of this theorem, respectively.
-Therefore, by Theorem~\ref{thm:noiseless-main} and its extension in~\eqref{eq:errboundnonoise-exp}, we obtain the desired test error bound. \end{proof}
+Therefore, by Theorem~\ref{thm:noiseless-main} and its extension in~\eqref{eq:errboundnonoise-exp}, we obtain the desired test error bound where we use that $ \tfrac{1}{n\rho\|\bm \mu\|^4} + n\rho \geq \tfrac{1}{\|\bm \mu\|^2}. $ \end{proof}